K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='11'/> 3.1.2.1.2.
 Delete Repository Contributor Authority
-1. Click the contributor to remove authority from the users list.
+1. Click the contributor to remove authority from the user's list.

 2. Click the repository name from the contribution management repository list.

 3. Once it's clicked, it will take you to the Repository Details page.
-Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, the Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

 4. Once the screen appears, click the repository contributor authority to delete.
 ![016]